-However, the focused tends to be on triggers verses providing consumers with the motivation and ability to change behavior.
+However, the focus tends to be on triggers versus providing consumers with the motivation and ability to change behavior.

 “Healthcare organizations might put up a poster, send out a brochure, create an app, place a telephone call, and think that those triggers will be enough to change consumer behavior,” said Tamara Cull, Senior Vice President of Aveus.
 “This rarely works, though, because the motivation and the ability to change are lacking.”

 Consumers often don’t have the motivation or ability to change because they don’t have access to their care plan or estimated costs.
 As such, they don’t have a clear understanding of how to move forward.